elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills.md

 url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 score: -1.0
 related_article1:
-    id: 160063
+    id: 160062
-    title: How can students effectively navigate university systems and utilize available resources?
+    title: >-
+        What factors influence academic performance, and how can students improve it by setting goals and seeking feedback?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
+    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-improve-it-by-setting-goals-and-seeking-feedback
 related_article2:
-    id: 160268
+    id: 160308
-    title: What are the benefits of summarizing and organizing notes effectively?
+    title: >-
+        What are some techniques for developing critical thinking skills, and why are they important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-summarizing-and-organizing-notes-effectively
+    url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-why-are-they-important
 related_article3:
-    id: 160271
+    id: 159965
-    title: How can setting reading goals and reflecting on content improve reading strategies?
+    title: >-
+        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-improve-reading-strategies
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
 related_article4:
-    id: 160068
+    id: 160569
-    title: How can knowledge be applied in real-world contexts, and what role do problem-solving skills play?
+    title: >-
+        What is metacognition, and why is it important for learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-knowledge-be-applied-in-realworld-contexts-and-what-role-do-problemsolving-skills-play
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
 related_article5:
-    id: 160587
+    id: 160468
-    title: What should students consider when selecting courses to align with their career goals and balance their workload?
+    title: >-
+        What techniques can be used to manage time and stress during exams?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
 ---

 &nbsp;